 Hemp tea is primarily used to calm the mind and body.
 Its ability to promote relaxation is largely due to its presence of the non-psychoactive cannabinoid CBD (cannabidiol) and other biologically active compounds.
 However, keep in mind that the amount of CBD in hemp tea is likely much lower than what has been found in studies analyzing the effects of CBD.
 Drinking hemp tea alone may not produce a strong effect.

 Hemp tea has been researched to be beneficial for the following reasons:

 - It is caffeine-free: Hemp tea, unlike some other types of tea, does not contain caffeine.
 This means it won't make you jittery or have trouble falling asleep, unlike some other caffeinated beverages.

 - Can help you sleep: CBD can help calm your mind and be used to improve sleep quality.
-In fact, some studies have found that CBD can improve the quality of sleep in people with some conditions, such as, Parkinson.
+In fact, some studies have found that CBD can improve sleep quality in people with certain conditions, such as, Parkinson.